aispeech-lab/WASE_202112/README.md

 | [SpEx+](https://arxiv.org/abs/2005.04686)      | 13.3M  | 17.2 |
 | WASE (onset / offset + voiceprint)      | 7.5M   | 17.05 |

-### If you want to repeat the results above, you need to decay learning rate and freeze voiceprint encoder in config.yaml when the model is close to convergence.
+### If you want to reproduce the results above, you need to decay learning rate and freeze voiceprint encoder in config.yaml when the model is close to convergence.

 ```yaml
 FREEZE_VOICEPRINT: 0